Shruti Shibulal: 'We have been sensitive to the environment' | Photos : Susheela Nair

 Enjoy an evening with the stars

 “We have also retained many old parts like arches of doors and windows, the pillars, windows, grills and frames.
 The wood used for furniture is plantation teakwood imported from Indonesia.
 We are also aware of our responsibilities to the local community.
-We ...
+We promote local ...